Flea Identification & Prevention

 Why do I have a flea problem?

 Fleas are pests that can become a big problem on any property, whether you own pets like cats or dogs or not.
 They’ll come onto a property on the backs of wild animals traveling across it or foraging for food on it.
-Adults fleas or their eggs fall off the body of their animal hosts and onto the ground.
+Adult fleas or their eggs fall off the body of their animal hosts and onto the ground.
 The adults will seek out a new host (you, your kids, or pets), and their eggs will hatch into new feeding and breeding adults.

 Fleas hitchhike their way inside on used furniture or rugs.
 They also get in on the backs of rodents or other wild animals that have made their way inside to nest.
-Fleas are prolific breeders and capable of completing their life cycle indoors, making them a difficult pest to control and eliminate.
+Fleas are prolific breeders and capable of completing their life cycle indoors, making them difficult pests to control and eliminate.